+The Board would be subject to the Open Meetings Act and the Freedom of Information Act.
 A member of the Board would not be entitled to compensation for service on the Board, but the Board could reimburse a member for actual and necessary expenses incurred in serving.

-The bill would require the Board to develop a strategic plan and an operational plan (see Senate Bill 1116).
-In addition, it could do either of the following:
+The bill would allow the Board to do either of the following:

-- -- Take any other action necessary to achieve the goals and strategies identified by Senate Bill 1116. - -- Perform any other duties or exercise any other powers assigned to the Board by law.
+- -- Take any other action necessary to achieve the purposes of Senate Bill 213. - -- Perform any other duties or exercise any other powers assigned to the Board by law.